natelgrw/amax_models/README.md

 Additionally, AMAX-1 includes ```.smi``` lists of 22,418 unique compounds and 356 unique solvents in the dataset for chemical descriptor calculations.

-The full dataset is accessible at this [HuggingFace Repository](https://huggingface.co/datasets/natelgrw/AMAX-1).
+The full dataset is accessible at this [Hugging Face Repository](https://huggingface.co/datasets/natelgrw/AMAX-1).

 AMAX-1 is designed for use in: